oiraqi/academix/README.md

-# Welcome To AUI Academic Apps -- A3
+# Welcome To AUI Agile Apps -- A3